-The Trust Board has worked constructively with the ESFA on improved financial processes, policies and Governance, engaged with an SMRA review and adopted a new Trust Financial Plan.
-Acquired new financial software, to be implemented from September 2022, in conjunction with revised purchase procedures.
-These have served to strengthen the capacity of the Trust Board, and in particular the Finance, Audit and Risk Committee, to carry out effective assessment of the impact of specific funds on pupil outcomes.
+The Trust Board continued to work constructively with the ESFA on, previously implemented, improved financial processes, policies and Governance, and there are no ongoing concerns from the ESFA.
+New financial software implemented from September 2022, in conjunction with revised purchase procedures has served to strengthen the capacity of the Trust Board, and in particular the Finance, Audit and Risk Committee, to carry out effective assessment of the impact of specific funds on pupil outcomes.

-In addition to identifying further training and support for the Finance, Audit and Risk committee, in line with Integrated Curriculum and Financial Planning (ICFP), the Chair and Vice-Chair have enrolled on the National Governance Association (NGA)'s 'Chairs Development Programme' 2022.
-Other training and development has continued in a variety of formats.
+In addition to identifying further training and support for the Finance, Audit and Risk committee, in line with Integrated Curriculum and Financial Planning (ICFP), the Chair and Vice-Chair completed the National Governance Association (NGA)'s 'Chairs Development Programme' 2022-2023.
+Other training and development for Trustees continued in a variety of formats.
 The Trust held annual Safeguarding for Trustees training which examined the methods used by the school to ensure best practice and compliance with KCSiE and related regulations and ensure trustees understand their role within Safeguarding.

-The Trust Board completed a skills audit using the NGA's skills-dashboard.
-This audit represented an opportunity for the board to assess its capacity and effectiveness.
-Where individual trustees scored themselves lower in a particular category, this was balanced by other trustees, as such the review found the board to be collectively strong in all areas highlighted by the NGA.
+The Trust Board completes regular skills audits using the NGA's skills-dashboard framework.
+These audits represent an opportunity for the board to assess its capacity and effectiveness.
+Where individual trustees scored themselves lower in a particular category, this was balanced by other trustees with a more enhance level of experience, as such the reviews continue to find the board collectively strong in all areas highlighted by the NGA.

-Individual development plans for Trustees will be established utilising the results of the audit and a combination of suggested virtual courses hosted by the NGA Learning Link and other relevant training and support.
-The next skills-audit will enable the board to assess the outcomes and impacts of these and foster a culture of training and development.
+Individual development plans for Trustees are established utilising the results of the audits and a combination of suggested virtual courses hosted by the NGA Learning Link and other relevant training and support.
+Subsequent skills-audits enable the board to assess outcomes and impacts of these effectively and foster a culture of training and development.

-The Trust board also highlighted that the current Safeguarding Trustee is due to retire in the next academic year.
-It was decided that three additional trustees would work with and 'shadow' the Safeguarding Trustee on school visits during the forthcoming year and undertake relevant training together.
-This process will be maintained for future years, and expanded to include other key/link roles, serving both to future-proof and increase the overall capacity of the Trust Board to carry out its duties effectively.
+The Trust board previously highlighted that the current Safeguarding Trustee was due to retire.
+The trust board now has two trustees covering the key role of Safeguarding Trustee(s) on school visits during the year and undertake relevant training together.
+The system of having other trustees 'shadow' this position proved effective.
+This process will be maintained for future years, and has expanded to include other key/link roles, serving both to future-proof and increase the overall capacity of the Trust Board to carry out its duties effectively.